 The Rainey Creek Trail

 The Rainey Creek Trail goes around the town of Stewart, just above the marsh.
-It ends up by the ski-hill.
+It ends up by the ski hill.
 One can continue across the highway and along the Bear River, or return back through the town.

 The trail has a beautiful view of the pond and surrounding mountains.
 No elevation.
 Some places are rough and it can be quite wet, so be prepared to go through the water and get your feet wet.
 Beware of bears as they frequent this trail.

 Be sure to keep your camera handy, as this enchanted area is home to a variety of wildlife and waterfowl – even Salmon!
-Here is video of them spawning in the Rainey Creek along the trail in mid-November:
+Here is a video of them spawning in Rainey Creek along the trail in mid-November:

 The Ore Mountain Trail

-Starts from the Clements Lake Forest Service Recreation Site on Hwy 37A, and climbs steeply up Ore Mountain to alpine viewpoints overlooking the Bear Valley.
+Begins at the Clements Lake Forest Service Recreation Site on Hwy 37A, and climbs steeply up Ore Mountain to alpine viewpoints overlooking the Bear Valley.
 The trail is only 11 km return, but with difficult sections where a great deal of elevation is gained.
 The first 4 km trail leads to a viewpoint overlooking the Bear River Valley, but has a lot of deadfall on it.
 There are many unmaintained sections where overgrown bush and fallen trees are present.
 A rough, unmarked route continues past the tree line to the alpine where the trail terminates at an alpine lake.

 Drive North from Stewart along Highway 37A for approximately 13 km.
 After crossing the Bitter Creek bridge take the first right.
 Turn left at the first junction and follow the road, keeping to the right for another kilometer.
 Park at the Clements Lake Recreation Site, (great place to camp here) and follow the old road for 300 m to the trailhead.